Zayn Malik: 2017–2022: Icarus Falls and Nobody Is Listening

 On 24 March 2017, Malik released the single "Still Got Time", featuring PartyNextDoor.
 Malik announced the new single "Dusk Till Dawn", featuring Sia, through his social media.
-The single was released on 7 September 2017, and an accompanying music video featured American actress Jemima Kirke, directed by Marc Webb.
-Malik continued to release songs from his upcoming second album without announcing its release date and name.
+The single was released on 7 September 2017, and the accompanying music video, directed by Marc Webb, featured British-American actress Jemima Kirke.

 On 12 April 2018, Malik released the lead from the album, "Let Me".
 The second single, "Entertainer", was released on 23 May.
 He released the third single from the album, "Sour Diesel", on 18 July.
 On 2 August, Malik released another track for the album titled "Too Much", featuring Timbaland.
-"Fingers" served as the fifth single and was released on 18 October.
+"Fingers" was the fifth single and was released on 18 October.
 He and rapper Nicki Minaj collaborated on "No Candle No Light" as the sixth single and final official single from the album, released on 15 November.
-On 30 November, Malik finally announced that his second solo studio album would be titled Icarus Falls and released its first promotional single, "Rainberry".
-On 6 December, he released the second promotional single, "Good Years", and on 11 December, he released the album's final promotional and pre-release single, "There You Are".
+On 29 November, Malik finally announced that his second solo studio album would be titled Icarus Falls.
 Icarus Falls was released on 14 December, containing 27 tracks, including six previously released singles; "Still Got Time" and "Dusk Till Dawn" were only featured on the Japanese edition of the album.
 The album received generally favorable reviews from music critics but was not as commercially successful as his previous album.
 Icarus Falls peaked at 61 on the US Billboard 200 and 77 on the UK Albums Chart.
 On 28 August 2020, he re-released the album, including "Still Got Time" and "Dusk Till Dawn".